Krushna-Nanda/University_exam/DBMS/03_unit4.md

+### **Introduction to Transaction Management**

+Transaction management ensures the integrity and consistency of the database, especially when multiple users are accessing and modifying the data concurrently.
+A **transaction** is a logical unit of work that contains a sequence of operations, such as reading or writing data.

+---

+### **ACID Properties** (Ensuring Reliable Transactions)

+ACID stands for four key properties that a transaction must guarantee:

+1. **Atomicity**:
+   - A transaction is treated as a single unit, which either **completes entirely** or **does not happen at all**.
+   - Example: If a transaction involves transferring money from one account to another, the system ensures that both the **debit** and **credit** happen, or neither does, even if the system crashes in between.

+2. **Consistency**:
+   - A transaction must take the database from one **consistent state** to another.
+   - Example: If a database constraint is violated (like trying to add a student with an existing ID), the transaction will not complete.

+3. **Isolation**:
+   - Transactions must be **executed independently** of one another, even if they run concurrently.
+   - Example: Two transactions happening at the same time should not interfere with each other, and the outcome should be as if they ran serially.

+4. **Durability**:
+   - Once a transaction is **committed**, its changes are permanent, even if there is a system failure.
+   - Example: After transferring funds and committing the transaction, the updated balance will remain even after a crash.

+---

+### **Transactions and Schedules**

+A **schedule** is an interleaving of operations from multiple transactions.
+A **serial schedule** occurs when transactions are executed one after the other, without overlapping, while a **concurrent schedule** has transactions executing simultaneously.

+#### **Serial vs. Non-Serial Schedules**
+- **Serial Schedule**: No interleaving of operations.
+It is always **safe** and **isolated**.
+- **Non-Serial Schedule**: Operations from different transactions interleave, and special care must be taken to avoid conflicts.

+**Conflict Serializable Schedule**: A schedule that can be rearranged into a serial schedule by swapping non-conflicting operations.

+---

+### **Concurrent Execution of Transactions**

+When transactions run concurrently, **conflicts** can occur.
+These conflicts must be managed to maintain **serializability** (i.e., ensuring the final outcome is the same as if the transactions were executed one after another).

+#### Common Problems in Concurrent Execution:
+1. **Lost Updates**:
+   - Two transactions update the same data, and one update is lost.
+   - Example: Transaction 1 reads a value, then Transaction 2 modifies it.
+When Transaction 1 writes its updated value, it overwrites the change made by Transaction 2.

+2. **Temporary Inconsistent State (Uncommitted Data)**:
+   - A transaction reads data that is yet to be committed.
+   - Example: Transaction 1 updates a balance, but Transaction 2 reads the uncommitted data before Transaction 1 commits.

+3. **Inconsistent Retrieval (Non-repeatable Reads)**:
+   - A transaction reads the same data multiple times, and it changes between reads due to other transactions.
+   - Example: Transaction 1 reads a value, then Transaction 2 modifies it before Transaction 1 reads it again.

+---

+### **Transaction Scheduling and Control**

+To manage concurrency and avoid conflicts, databases use **locking mechanisms** like:
+- **Two-Phase Locking (2PL)**: Ensures that once a transaction releases a lock, it cannot acquire more locks, preventing certain types of conflicts.
+- **Timestamp Ordering**: Transactions are ordered based on timestamps to avoid conflicts.
+- **Optimistic Concurrency Control**: Transactions are allowed to execute without locking resources, and conflicts are resolved before commit.

+---

+### Summary of Key Concepts

+- **ACID Properties**: Ensure that transactions are reliable and consistent.
+- **Transaction Schedules**: Can be serial or concurrent, with serial schedules being simpler to manage.
+- **Concurrency**: Care must be taken to avoid conflicts such as lost updates or inconsistent reads when transactions execute concurrently.

+Would you like to explore any of these concepts in more detail or see an example of how transactions are managed in SQL?

 ### **What is Serializability?**
 Serializability means making sure that when multiple transactions are running at the same time, the final result is the same as if those transactions ran one by one (in a sequence).
 It ensures there are no conflicts or errors caused by transactions overlapping.